News

 Categories: 2020

-by Sgt.
+By Sgt.
 Michaela Granger, 116th Public Affairs Detachment

 N.D.
 National Guard (NDNG) Soldiers and Airmen worked with emergency services agencies to execute Vigilant Guard August 4-6, 2020.
 Vigilant Guard is a multi-agency exercise that took place across the state to refine each organizations understanding of operating procedures, evaluate their response capabilities, and improve inter-organization communication.
 This reflects the state’s response to real world events.